-Course Description/Activities
+Course Description / Structure

-Students will be assigned three major projects and several other projects including research, drawings, and presentation (critiques) throughout the semester.
+Students will be assigned three major projects and one semester project including research, drawings, and presentation (critiques) throughout the semester.
 Class sessions will consist of lectures, demonstrations, and individual/ group discussions along with work sessions.
 The students are required to keep a sketch book/ notebook.
 Students will be asked to share sketches to discuss his/her ideas.
 The sketchbooks will be collected and graded as a part of the final grade (5pts).